-Michael’s experience extends to the Court of Appeal where he succeeded in overturning a defendant’s conviction for assaulting a pregnant ex-partner on the basis that the trial judge had wrongly admitted hearsay evidence (cited in Archbold at 11-3e & 11-21).
+His experience extends to the Court of Appeal where he has succeeded in overturning a defendant’s conviction for an attack on a pregnant ex-partner on the basis that the trial judge had wrongly admitted hearsay evidence (R v Tindle, cited in Archbold at 11-21).

 R v LS